-- Presenting “Strategies for Submitting Short Fiction” at Rainforest Writers Retreat 2020 (Session 3)
+She presented “Strategies for Submitting Short Fiction” at the Rainforest Writers Village Retreat (Session 3).

 K.G.
 Anderson was featured as a guest blogger on Wendy Van Camp’s blog Wasted Ink.
 Her post is about finding a path to writing success.